C0D1NG/Programming/README.md

 # Welcome to C0D1NG 🥳

-C0D1NG is an organization that helps everyone to contribute to open source projects.
+C0D1NG is an organization that helps everyone contribute to open source projects.

 ---

 ### This is an open-source repository that collects programming problems.

-Anyone can work on any issue and you can also create your issues, So start working on the issue when you are done then request a pull create.
+Anyone can work on any issue, and you can also create your own issues.
+Start working on an issue, and when you're done, create a pull request.

-### Solve as many problems as you can and create a pull request for every individual problem and 🌟 this repo for future reference.
+### Solve as many problems as you can and create a pull request for every individual problem.
+Don't forget to 🌟 this repo for future reference.

 ---